demystifyfp/demystifyfp/content/fsharp/series/fstweet/verifying-user-email.md

 type VerifyUser = string -> AsyncResult<Username option, System.Exception>
 ```

-It takes a verifcation code of type `string` and asynchronously returns either `Username option` or an exception if there are any fatal errors while verifying the user.
+It takes a verification code of type `string` and asynchronously returns either `Username option` or an exception if there are any fatal errors while verifying the user.

 The `Username option` type will have the value if the verification code matches otherwise it would be `None`.